codeeverything/burlap/README.md

 Burlap is a simple Dependency Injection Container for PHP, inspired by [Fabien Potencier's](https://github.com/fabpot) [Twitee](https://github.com/fabpot/twittee) and [series on
 Dependency Injection](http://fabien.potencier.org/what-is-dependency-injection.html).

+To play nice with others Burlap implements the ContainerInterface portion of the [Container Interoperability standard](https://github.com/container-interop/container-interop).
+I'm considering the delegate container option for a later version :)

 ### Contributions

 **NB:** This is not intended to be production ready, but suggestions and PRs are welcomed! :)